lab-cosmo/pet-mad/docs/src/usage/ase.rst

    stress_uncertainty = calculator.get_stress_uncertainty(atoms)
    stress_ensemble = calculator.get_stress_ensemble(atoms)

-Models trained with a non-conservative forces / stress heads also expose their own forces / stress ensemble, which are much cheaper to evaluate, yet can be less accurate.
+Models trained with non-conservative forces / stress heads also expose their own forces / stress ensemble, which are much cheaper to evaluate, yet can be less accurate.
 Non-conservative regime can be enabled by passing the ``non_conservative=True`` to the corresponding methods: